 I grew up in the California hills with my four siblings, building forts in the oaks.
-I remember the fuzzy-sweet smell of acorns and moss, the perfume of lupines and golden poppies.
-Instead of television we listened to the night-song of crickets and dreamed of our day’s adventures.
+I remember the fuzzy-sweet smell of acorns and moss and oak-bark, the perfume of lupines and golden poppies under the summer sun.
+We didn’t have television, but we listened to the night-song of crickets and dreamed of our day’s adventures.

-We hunted squirrels with bows, rode our wagon down our mountain, and roamed far and wide.
+We hunted squirrels with bows (but never got any), rode our Red-flyer wagon down our mountain, and roamed far and wide.

 Homeschooled, I learned to read early.
-I read aloud to my brothers and sisters: the Classics, Narnia, Altsheler’s The Young Trailers, and science fiction and fantasy adventure.
+I often read aloud to my brothers and sisters: the Classics, Narnia, The Young Trailers, and many fantasy adventures.
 Robin McKinley’s The Blue Sword enthralled me.

-So I wrote Falcon Heart and my other novels for readers who enjoy medieval and adventurous fantasy with threads of myth, romance, and mystery.
+I have not found enough fantasy adventures of beauty, romance, and wonder.
+So I wrote Falcon Heart and my other novels for all of you who enjoy adventurous fantasy with threads of myth, romance, and mystery.

 Words hold so much power.
+Enjoy them.
 Read.
-Write.
-Enjoy them.

 Crossover: Find the Eternal, the Adventure.